Shakedown Hike

 • The prepackaged hiking dinners with lamb while tasting great are not worth the after effects particularly when sharing a tent!
 I strongly recommend trying out prepared meals before a trip if you haven’t used them before

-• My thought of using a tent peg (sand peg) to dig cat holes only works when the soil is free of rocks and/or roots.
+• My plan of using a tent peg (sand peg) to dig cat holes only works when the soil is free of rocks and/or roots.
 Back to the trowel

 • Having worked outside for most of my life I didn’t need as much layering to cope with -2°C as I had originally thought.
 This resulted in me jettisoning a number of pieces of clothing